Lucid Nation

-Lucid Nation is an American Los Angeles-based experimental rock band formed in 1995 made up of Tamra Spivey (stage name Tamra Lucid) and R.C.
-Hogart (stage name Ronnie Pontiac).
+Lucid Nation is an American Los Angeles-based experimental rock band formed in 1995 made up of Tamra Spivey (stage name Tamra Lucid) and Ronnie Pontiac.

 Biography

 Lucid Nation was formed in Los Angeles in 1994, when founding drummer, Debbie Haliday, joined Spivey and Ronnie Pontiac to form a riot grrrl band.
 An early show was in a downtown LA art gallery opening for Team Dresch, followed by a show opening for Bikini Kill in Montebello.
 Lucid Nation toured the West Coast next, playing seven riot grrrl conventions in one summer.
 They also backed Warhol superstar Holly Woodlawn at several live shows.

 At Koo's Anarchist Cafe in Santa Ana, California the band played matinees promoted by Peace Punk and McCarley, including Food Not Bombs fundraisers.
 At these shows they became acquainted with the local Black Panther Party, which had renamed itself New Panther Vanguard Movement.
 The New Panther Vanguard Movement helped distribute Lucid Nation zines including Eracism to prisons all over the western United States.

 Lucid Nation turned to Tia Sprocket, formerly of Sexpod, who was on a break from touring with Luscious Jackson.
 After the tour, the band (Spivey and Pontiac) invited Sprocket to write and record with them back in L.A.
 Spivey's former bass teacher, Margaret "Grit" Maldonado (bassist of Girl Jesus), began playing with them.

 Two songs from DNA "Las Vegas the Instrumental" and "Fun" were later chosen by Sasha Grey for two scenes in avant garde porn filmmaker Jack the Zipper's "Naked and Famous".